 Tips to Keep in Mind Before Using Salicylic Acid

-If you are suffering from only a minor congestion of the pores on your skin, then salicylic acid may be too strong of a treatment option and could potentially lead to dryness of the skin.
-If this is the case, then it may be useful to look for skincare products that contain ingredients like glycolic acid and lactic acid.
+If you are suffering from only a minor congestion of the pores on your skin, then salicylic acid may be too strong of a spot treatment option and could potentially lead to dry skin.
+If this is the case, then it may be useful to look for products that contain ingredients like glycolic acid and lactic acid that can help with your skincare concerns.
 Below is an overview of each ingredient and how they are beneficial for combating pore congestion.

 Glycolic acid is an exfoliant that belongs to the alpha hydroxy acid group, which makes it slightly less potent and penetrating than salicylic acid, which is a beta hydroxy acid.
 Glycolic acid has the smallest molecule of the acid group, which makes it easily absorbed by the skin.
 Glycolic acid is extremely effective at exfoliating the skin by clearing away dead surface skin cells that build up and clog pores.
 When these dead skin cells build up, whiteheads and blackheads will form, which can lead to an acne outbreak.
 Glycolic acid is ideal for mature skin.